DAILY DISCIPLINE #96

 By Colleen Donahue

-Some of the descriptions of a deteriorating people and land that we've studied about during the last few months may have reminded us of where we live today.
-Moral pollution, crime, corrupt leadership, greed and selfishness seem to be repeating stories around the world.
+Some of the descriptions of a deteriorating people and land that we've studied about in Isaiah and Jeremiah's time may have reminded us of where we live today.
+Moral pollution, crime, corrupt leadership, greed, and selfishness seem to be repeating stories around the world.

 There seems little love and desire for God-- and even less that want to spend life doing HIS will rather than their own.
 How can those of us that want to live for God do it successfully in an environment that seems bent on pulling us into other directions?
 We'll look again to the life of Jeremiah this month for the answers.